mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataReduction.rst

   Allows removal of a background given a time-of-flight range.

 Plot Time
-  Can be used to create a time plot of a specific spectra range (or single spectrum).
+  When clicked create a time plot of the spectra range defined in the Spectra Min and Spectra Max selectors.

 Detailed Balance
   Gives the option to perform an exponential correction on the data once it has